sckv/barehttp/README.md

-# Bare-http
+# bare-http

-A slim web server in node used for microservices, with observability, speed and optimizations in mind
+A slim web server in node used for microservices, with observability, speed and optimizations implicit